PrejdaTomas/01_python_picture_viewer/README.md

 # 01_picture_viewer
-A simple tKinter picture viewer with a slider and keyboard shortcuts and gif-making possibility Keyboard button bindings:
+A simple Python 3 tKinter picture viewer with a slider and keyboard shortcuts and gif-making possibility.
+Python 3.7+ required (f-strings used)

+Keyboard button bindings:
  - left:  + 1
  - right: - 1